cuvva/terms/terms.md

 ## 19. Waiver

 Our failure or delay in enforcing or partially enforcing any provision of the Terms will not be construed as a waiver of any of our rights under the Terms.
-This means that If we do not insist immediately that you do anything you are required to do under these Terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.
+This means that If we don't insist immediately that you do anything you're required to do under these Terms, or if we delay in taking steps against you in respect of your breaking this contract, that won't mean you don't have to do those things, and it won't prevent us taking steps against you at a later date.

 ## 20. Use of the Cuvva App

-By using the Cuvva App you agree that you are solely responsible for ensuring you have permission to use the relevant vehicle to which the Product relates.
+By using the Cuvva App you agree that you are solely responsible for ensuring you have permission to use any relevant vehicle to which the Product relates.
 Cuvva has no control and takes no responsibility for the relevant vehicle.

 ## 21. Insurer solvency